If I were insane, would I know it?

 As I ran his credit card, he said to nobody: “I knew if I really tried, I’d find the perfect present!
 He’s wanted an antique pocket watch for-ever!”

 I know.
 I wanted William to find the watch himself.
-I’d like to say when the owner of the shop bought the watch from the estate last month along with three cups and two dishes, I knew William would be by looking for the perfect present for his father’s birthday.
+I’d like to say when my boss, Ms. Harley, bought the watch from the estate last month along with three cups and two dishes, I knew William would be by looking for the perfect present for his father’s birthday.
 I’d like to think, knowing Mr. Howard’s birthday was coming up, sending a mailer to William might have had something to do with it.

 Funny, I thought, how things work out.
 As I tucked William’s signed receipt into my pocket, something new for my William scrapbook, William pulled the door open, the bell ringing twice.
 He paused and turned, maybe a rosé blush on his cheeks.